Kanbun: Terminology

 As an analogy for kanbun changing the word order from Chinese sentences with subject–verb–object (SVO) into Japanese subject–object–verb (SOV), John DeFrancis gives this example of using a literal English translation—another SVO language—of the opening of the Latin-language Commentarii de Bello Gallico.

+Read in numerical order, this becomes "All Gaul is divided into three parts".
 DeFrancis adds, "A better analogy would be the reverse situation–Caesar rendering an English text in his native language and adding Latin case endings."

-Two English textbooks for students of kanbun are An Introduction to Kambun by Sydney Crawcour, reviewed by Marian Ury in 1990, and An Introduction to Japanese Kanbun by Komai and Rohlich, reviewed by Andrew Markus in 1990 and Wixted in 1998.
+English introductions include Sydney Crawcour's An Introduction to Kambun, reviewed by Marian Ury, and Komai and Rohlich's An Introduction to Japanese Kanbun, reviewed by Andrew Markus.
+John Timothy Wixted separately argued for greater recognition of kanbun in Japanese literary studies.

 Example

 The illustration to the right exemplifies kanbun.
 These eight words comprise the well-known first line in the Han Feizi story (ch.
 36) that first coined the term máodùn (Japanese mujun, 矛盾 'contradiction, inconsistency', lit. "spear-shield"), illustrating the irresistible force paradox.
 Debating with a Confucianist about the legendary Chinese sage rulers Yao and Shun, the Legalist Han Fei argues that one cannot praise them both because that would be making a "spear–shield" contradiction.

 Among the Chu, there was a man selling shields and spears.
 He praised the former saying, "My shields are so solid nothing can penetrate them".
 Then he would praise his spears saying, "My spears are so sharp that among all things there's nothing they can't penetrate".
 Somebody else said, "If somebody tried to penetrate your shields with your spears, what would happen?"
 The man could not respond.

 The first sentence would read thus, using modern Standard Chinese pronunciation:

 A fairly literal translation would be "among Chu people, there existed somebody who was selling shields and spears".
 All words can be literally translated into English, except for the final particle zhě 者 'one who', 'somebody who', which works as nominalizer marking a verb phrase as certain kinds of noun phrases.
 The original Chinese sentence is marked with five Japanese kaeriten as: